edgexfoundry/device-usb-camera/snap/README.md

 ```

 ### Connect the camera interface
-The `camera` interface is currently not automatically connected.
+The [`camera`](https://snapcraft.io/docs/camera-interface) interface is currently not automatically connected as it is pending auto-connection permissions from the store.
 To connect manually:
 ```
 snap connect edgex-device-usb-camera:camera :camera
 ```